Charel-G/underfloor-heating-planner/README.md

 Walls are drawn with a default thickness of 0.25 m.
 When a wall is selected, the **Wall Thickness** input allows you to change this value.
 The **Add Door** tool places a doorway onto a wall; doors snap to the wall’s centre line and can be repositioned with the select tool or resized by double‑clicking them.

 The grid is scaled so that 0.5 m corresponds to roughly 1 cm on screen.
 Adjust the grid size input if needed.
 Pipe spacing is entered in millimetres.
 Use the **Pan** tool to move the entire floor plan inside the canvas.
-Click **Draw Pipes** to automatically route supply and return pipes and fill each zone. **Clear** removes all items from the current floor.
+Click **Draw Pipes** to automatically route supply and return pipes and fill each zone.
+Use **Fix Wall Joints** if corners don't connect correctly. **Clear** removes all items from the current floor.

 You can simply open `index.html` in your browser or run a small local server with Python: